Arta McLain Seely

 The Mad Seelys at Home (about 1935).
 We find Leola and Verna front and center in this exceedingly precious photo of the Five Mad Seelys and their parents, dating from the late 1930s or very early 1940s (Grandma died in 1943; Grandpa, in 1945).
 Behind the sisters stand Jim (F Leland), A. M., Grant, Alfaretta, and Elwyn.
 The scene, by the way, is the front yard of the Seely homestead in Brigham City.
 Over Uncle Grant’s head, almost obscured by his distinctive altitude, you can just make out the front door.
 If the porch swing is still there, it’s out of sight.
 (Description by Richard Anderson)

 Picture of Arta McLain Seely & Alfaretta Neff, gathered with their descendants in their Brigham City living room, Christmas 1941.
 See an annotated picture with names, and another.
-More info web page and screen capture.
+See screen capture.

 Arta Elwyn Seely in a school photo about 1907